andreedev/andreedev/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" />

 ### I am Andree
-- A full-stack junior web developer.
+- A full-stack web developer.
 - A systems engineering student.
 - Currently working on some of my cool side projects based on Web Development.
 - I'm currently looking for opportunities.
 I like to learn and contribute in any and every possible way.